bsc-pm/tampi/README.md

 # Task-Aware MPI Library

-Task-Aware MPI is a library which targets hybrid applications (MPI+OmpSs) and improves the interoperability between these two programming models.
-Normally, these applications taskify computation and MPI communication.
-Thus, computation and communication can overlap.
-This mechanism allows the execution of other ready tasks when a communication task is blocked inside MPI.

-This library intercepts each blocking MPI call (e.g. `MPI_Recv`) and converts it to a call to the non-blocking function of the same operation (e.g. `MPI_Irecv`).
-The resulting MPI requests are stored and managed internally.
-Then, the calling task is blocked through the block/unblock API.
-Furthermore, thanks to the polling API, these pending requests are checked periodically to find out which of them are complete.
-When all the requests of a task are complete, the task is resumed, and finally, it can return from the MPI call.
+The Task-Aware MPI library extends the functionality of standard MPI libraries by providing a new MPI_TASK_MULTIPLE threading support level.
+This new threading model improves the interoperability between MPI and task-based programming models such as OpenMP or OmpSs-2.
+With traditional MPI implementations, programmers must pay close attention to avoid deadlocks that may occur in applications where MPI calls occur inside tasks (hybrid applications).
+This is given by the out-of-order execution of tasks that consequently alter the execution order of the enclosed MPI calls.
+Such applications are often referred to as hybrid applications.
+The TAMPI library ensures a deadlock-free execution of such hybrid applications by implementing a cooperation between the MPI library and the task-based runtime system (MPI + OmpSs-2).

+TAMPI is compatible with mainstream MPI implementations that implement the MPI_THREAD_MULTIPLE threading level in order to provide its task-aware features.
+With the MPI_TASK_MULTIPLE threading level, each blocking call to MPI (e.g. MPI_Recv) is intercepted and converted into its non-blocking counterpart (e.g. MPI_Irecv).
+The resulting MPI request is stored and managed by the library in cooperation with the runtime, that periodically checks for the completion of the MPI request.
+The task that has called the synchronous MPI operation is blocked and unblocked once the associated MPI operations complete.
+Blocking and unblocking of tasks is implemented using the OmpSs-2 Pause/Resume API.

 See the section [API Description](#api-description) for more information about the required APIs.